teuben/study7/README.md

 environment with python in a tar file, is planned for July 2019.
 This will be based on the same science and functionality as the upcoming CASA 5.6 to be used in ALMA Cycle 7 processing.

+### Shared Libraries

+This install worked for me in Ubuntu 18, because they happen to overlap version of the shared libraries with the CASA6 developers.
+In Ubuntu 20 this failed for me because they got updated (now libgfortran3 became libgfortran5 and libtinfo5 became libtinfo6).
+I happen to have both mounted, so this did the trick for me (YMMV):

+      sudo cp -a  /a6/usr/lib/x86_64-linux-gnu/libgfortran.so.3* /usr/lib/x86_64-linux-gnu/
+      sudo cp -a  /a6/lib/x86_64-linux-gnu/libtinfo.so.5* /lib/x86_64-linux-gnu

 ### ipython profiles